The Math Science Nucleus is a diverse non profit organization that provides

 environmental sciences.
 The classes are conducted at two

 facilities in Fremont.
 Our Children's Natural History Museum at 4074 Eggers Drive

 concentrates on physics, geology, space, and chemistry.
 Tule

 Ponds at Tyson Lagoon Wetland Center, located at 1999 Walnut Ave,

 concentrates in outdoor environmental education.
-Our SUMMER class schedule
+Please

 If you like to work with children and help during our classes during the year or